Exabyte-io/documentation/docs/models-directory/machine-learning/overview.md

 # Machine Learning Model

-We introduce here the theoretical framework of **Machine Learning (ML)**.
+We introduce here the theoretical framework of **Machine Learning (ML)** [^1].
 Machine Learning, a part of Artificial Intelligence, is a statistical learning method which can be used to create models based on the available data discovery and analytics.
 We use ML to enable prediction of materials [properties](../../properties/overview.md), classification of materials and recommendation to make use of past data in a more efficient way.

 ## [Parameters](parameters.md)